 Conscious Pleasures

-In 2011, I first came across this book and excitedly went to Kinokuniya with a female friend to buy it.
-As I picked up the book, I couldn’t help but notice her judgmental look upon seeing the title!
-Interestingly, it was recommended to me by another female friend I had met through a Facebook group around the same time.
+My first encounter with this book was in 2011.
+I excitedly went to Kinokuniya with a female friend to buy it, only to be met with a judgmental look when she saw the provocative title!
+Interestingly, it had been recommended to me by another female friend I’d met through a Facebook group around the same time.

 advertisement